-Sport and Recreation Provision
+Policy HPE4 Sport and Recreation Provision

-- A. Proposals for development which would result in the loss of any sporting or recreational facilities (Map 12.3) will be supported only in circumstances where a replacement facility of equal or enhanced quality will be provided. - B. The provision of additional sports and recreation facilities will be encouraged in appropriate locations. - C. New building on the Strutt Memorial Recreation Ground (Map 12.4) should provide for clearly identified and evidenced needs directly associated with recreational use.
+- A. Proposals for development which would result in the loss of any recreational facilities (Map 13.3) will be supported only in circumstances where a replacement facility of equal or enhanced quality will be provided. - B. The provision of additional sports and recreation facilities will be encouraged in appropriate locations. - C. The current allotment sites (Map 13.3) will be protected. - D. The Community Park and the Community Land (Map 13.3) will be protected for recreation use. - E. No building will be allowed on the Strutt Memorial Recreation Ground (Map 13.4) unless it is to provide for clearly identified and evidenced needs directly associated with recreational use.

-- 12.3.1 The community feels that although there are some good facilities, in particular those identified by Braintree District Council and shown on Map 12.3 Green Areas & Recreation.
+- 13.5.1 The community feels that although there are some good facilities, in particular those identified by Braintree District Council and shown on Map 13.3 Green Areas & Recreation.
 These could be expanded and improved to meet the recreation, health and wellbeing needs of the community in the future.
-Facilities identified as needed were an outdoor gym, tennis courts, changing facilities and investigating greater use of waterways for recreational purposes. - 12.3.2 In addition, HPPC secured the Community Park on Wickham Bishops Road in 2018.
-Improved footpath and cycle access to this and the Keith Bigden Memorial Ground on Wickham Bishops Road is necessary. - 12.3.3 The Parish Council acquired the Community Land for use as a public open space and recreation ground. - 12.3.4 The open spaces and associated recreation facilities within the Parish contribute to physical and mental health.
+Facilities identified as needed were an outdoor gym, tennis courts, changing facilities and investigating greater use of waterways for recreational purposes. - 13.5.2 In addition, HPPC secured the Community Park on Wickham Bishops Road in 2018.
+Improved footpath and cycle access to this and the Keith Bigden Memorial Ground on Wickham Bishops Road is necessary. - 13.5.3 The Parish Council acquired the Community Land for use as a public open space and recreation ground. - 13.5.4 The open spaces and associated recreation facilities within the Parish contribute to physical and mental health.
 It is important for overall wellbeing to maintain areas for both exercise and peaceful relaxation.
-They also enhance a sense of belonging for individuals. - 12.3.5 Allotments fulfil both the above criteria as well as providing home grown produce and an enhanced area for nature.

-- 12.3.6 It is important to maintain these spaces to meet the diverse recreational needs of an expanding population as well as enhance the biodiversity and rural character of the village. - 12.3.7 The Strutt Memorial Recreation Ground acts as a "green lung" within the village.
-It is used extensively for recreational purposes by the community including children and families, joggers and dog walkers providing a safe area in the heart of the village. - 12.3.8 As the Strutt Memorial Recreation Ground is located next to the Village Hall and is a large area within the centre of the village it is an ideal place for events.
+They also enhance a sense of belonging for individuals. - 13.5.5 Allotments fulfil both the above criteria as well as providing home grown produce and an enhanced area for nature. - 13.5.6 It is important to maintain these spaces to meet the diverse recreational needs of an expanding population as well as enhance the biodiversity and rural character of the village. - 13.5.7 The Strutt Memorial Recreation Ground acts as a "green lung" within the village.
+It is used extensively for recreational purposes by the community including children and families, joggers and dog walkers providing a safe area in the heart of the village. - 13.5.8 As the Strutt Memorial Recreation Ground is located next to the Village Hall and is a large area within the centre of the village it is an ideal place for events.
 It is hoped that in the future more use can be made of this area.
-It can be both tranquil and vibrant at different times. - 12.3.9 The Strutt Memorial Ground is owned by HPPC covenanted for use as a public open space and recreation ground in lasting memorial to Edward Gerald Strutt (1937) and the Trinity Memorial Gateway (1949) is to be found on the path leading to Maldon Road therefore this area has historic significance.
+It can be both tranquil and vibrant at different times. - 13.5.9 The Strutt Memorial Ground is owned by HPPC covenanted for use as a public open space and recreation ground in lasting memorial to Edward Gerald Strutt (1937) and the Trinity Memorial Gateway (1949) is to be found on the path leading to Maldon Road therefore this area has historic significance.
 Uses include facilities for exercise, recreation, and social activities.
 The engagement activities identified the need for sports facilities including a tennis court and an outside gym.
 Changing facilities would also be acceptable.

-Map 12.3 Green Areas and Recreation
+Map 13.3 Green Areas & Recreation